fikander/jira-adhoc-analysis/README.md

 To shut the server down once you're done:

     docker-compose down

+Note, that if you change values in `.env`, you need to restart the server with `docker-compose restart` for changes to take effect.

 # Usage
 `jira-adhoc-analysis` Docker container exposes Jupyter notebook at http://localhost:8888.
 Navigate there for Jupyter UI, where the most interesting stuff happens: